Disney World In July (2025)

 If you’re thinking about these dates for your visit, keep in mind that normal rules might not apply.

-July 4 - July 8.
-This is July 4th and the following weekend.
-Expect increased crowds during this time, specifically July 4, a Thursday in 2024.
-The parks can hit capacity during these days.
+July 3 - July 9.
+This is July 4th weekend.
+Increased crowds are possible during this time, specifically July 4, a Friday in 2025.
 We discuss July 4 in more detail below.

 Disney World Crowds In July